How to Expand Your Hiring Strategies to Include Hiring Remote Workers.

 As an HR professional, transitioning to remote is not only an internal process.
 It changes the way we hire people.
 You are now able to expand strategies to include remote workers.

 HR will need to create and improve processes for search and recruitment when local professional networks and face-to-face interviews may not be useful or feasible.

-Hiring beyond your location, connections, or expertise, can be risky, and combined with the unique challenges of managing a remote workforce, experienced hiring professionals are critical to ensuring the success of a team that includes remote employees.
+Hiring remote workers beyond your location, connections, or expertise, can be risky.
+Combined with the unique challenges of managing a remote workforce, experienced hiring professionals are critical to ensuring the success of a team that includes remote employees.

 Virtual Onboarding now is on the cards

 When you start adopting remote practices, thinking about virtually onboarding new talent becomes important.
 What does your onboarding process look like today?

 It could be a week of orientation, a meet-the-team lunch, job shadowing for few days.
 While remote employees require you to get creative with your onboarding, the process is no less important than it is for employees that work in a central location.

 After all, onboarding doesn’t just mean learning your way around, it should be about getting new hires to be productive, engaged, and ready reduce the land in role time.

 Giving your people a world-class onboarding experience is as important virtually as it is physically, it can: